JanHerca/urantiapedia/output/wikijs/en/article/Derek_Grimm/The_Matrix_has_us.md

 In the case of Lucifer, he used the false promise of majority rule to rally his ranks against Michael and the Ancients of Days.
 He hoped that if they faced overwhelming opposition, the Ancients of Days would give in to their demands.

 All this leads in the end to deal with freedom and free will.
 Just as national governments and corporations across the globe spread buzzwords like freedom to justify exploiting other people, we need to look behind these words to find out what they really say.
 We are told that of all the perplexing problems that have arisen from the Lucifer rebellion, none has caused more difficulties than the inability of immature evolutionary mortals to distinguish between true and false freedom.
 Here is a quote: “_True freedom is the search of the centuries and the reward of evolutionary progress.
 False freedom is (...)
 Unbridled personal will and disorderly expression of self are equivalent to total selfishness, the height of impiety.
 Freedom, without an associated and increasing conquest of the self, is a product of the selfish human imagination (...)
 True freedom is associated with authentic self-esteem; false freedom is the consort of self-admiration (...)
-Self-control leads to altruistic service; self-admiration tends to exploit others._” [UB 54:1.2](/en/The_Urantia_Book/54#p1_2), [UB 54:1.5-6](/en/The_Urantia_Book/54#p1_5)
+Self-control leads to altruistic service; self-admiration tends to exploit others._” <a id="a186_1045"></a>[UB 54:1.2](/en/The_Urantia_Book/54#p1_2), <a id="a186_1088"></a>[UB 54:1.5-6](/en/The_Urantia_Book/54#p1_5)

 Lucifer's third charge was directed at the self-determination of ascending mortals.
 Now we see that true freedom has to be earned.